udelcodes/udelcodes.github.io/cyber4.md

 The command below will give the file we just downloaded exectuable permission.
 - `chmod +x bash32.sh`

-Now let's run out script to infiltrate the L33k3r Server!
+Now let's run our script to infiltrate the L33k3r Server!
 - `./bash32.sh bufover-2 167.172.231.203 8888`

 ---